Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

+\begin{remark} The general definition of the residue map $\mathrm{JKRes}^\Lambda$ is given in $\S$8 of \cite{jeffreykirwan}.
+It can be expressed as a multivariable residue whose domain is a class of meromorphic differential forms on the Lie algebra of $T^H$, and whose value on this domain is independent of the choice of the cone $\Lambda$.
+However in order to apply it to individual terms in the formula given in Theorem \ref{jeffreykirwannonred}, a choice of cone $\Lambda$ has to be made which does not affect the residue of the whole sum.
+After this choice has been made, the contribution of any $F \in \calf$ such that $\mu_{T^H}(F)$ does not lie in the cone $\Lambda$ is zero. \end{remark}

+In the special case when $H=\hU=U \rtimes \lambda(\CC^*)$ the theorem has a particularly nice form when an appropriate choice of $\Lambda$ has been made.
+In this case $T^H = \lambda(\CC^*)$ and its maximal compact subgroup is the circle $\lambda(S^1)$, whose Lie algebra is usually identified with $\RR$ via $x \mapsto 2\pi i x$ for $x \in \RR$.
+Then it is traditional to take the cone $\Lambda$ to consist of the positive reals, which means that $F \in \calf$ only contributes to the residue formula if its corresponding weight is strictly positive (see for example the version of Theorem \ref{jeffreykirwan} for a one-dimensional torus, given by \cite{JKintersection} Corollary 3.2 and Remark 3.4).
+For a well-adapted linearisation, however, it is more convenient to take $\Lambda$ to consist of the negative reals, so that only $F_{\min} = Z_{\min}(X)$ contributes to the residue formula.
+This gives us a version of the special case of Theorem \ref{jeffreykirwan} for a one-dimensional torus which can be obtained from \cite{JKintersection} Corollary 3.2 by substituting $-x$ for $x$, and in combination with Theorem \ref{thm:integration} gives us the following result.

-\begin{cor}[\textbf{Localisation for $\hU$ quotients}] Let $X$ be a smooth projective variety with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds.
-Let $z$ be the standard coordinate on the Lie algebra of $\CC^*$..
+\begin{corollary}[\textbf{Localisation for $\hU$ quotients}] Let $X$ be a smooth projective variety with a well-adapted action of $\hU=U \rtimes \lambda(\CC^*)$ such that $\hU$-stability=$\hU$-semistability holds in the sense of Definition \ref{cond star}.
+Let $z$ be the standard coordinate on the Lie algebra of $\CC^*$.
 For any equivariant cohomology class $\eta$ on $X$ represented by an equivariant differential form $\eta(z)$ whose degree is the dimension of $X/\!/\hU$ we have